Our Monrovia Injury Law Firm Doesn’t Just Win,

 How Do I Pay Medical Bills Until I Get My Monrovia Personal Injury Settlement Or Verdict?

-Like with lost wages, a defendant's insurance won't pay the bills until they admit fault or agree to a settlement.
+Like with lost wages, a defendant’s insurance won’t pay the bills until they admit fault or agree to a settlement.
 If you were in a car crash, your personal injury protection might cover some of your medical expenses.
-Many of the bills will be paid for by your health insurance.
+Many of the bills may be paid for by your health insurance.

-If the accident happened at work, you could receive benefits from worker's compensation.
+If the accident happened at work, you could receive benefits from workers’ compensation.
 Remember that any of these insurance companies could ask you to pay them back after the settlement.

 Suppose you can prove to a medical professional or hospital that you are collaborating with a Monrovia injury attorney on a settlement or verdict.
 In that case, they may agree to postpone gathering information and reporting it to credit reporting agencies.